Swedish colonies in the Americas: North America

 The colony of New Sweden was founded in 1638 by the first expedition of Swedish South Company, a consortium of Swedish, Dutch and German business interests formed in 1637.
 The colony was located along the Delaware River with settlements in modern Delaware (e.g., Wilmington), Pennsylvania (e.g., Philadelphia) and New Jersey (e.g., New Stockholm and Swedesboro) along locations where Swedish and Dutch traders had been visiting for decades.

 At the time (until 1809) Finland was part of the Kingdom of Sweden, and some of the settlers of Sweden's colonies came from present-day Finland or were Finnish-speaking.
 The Swedes and Finns brought their log house design to America, where it became the typical log cabin of pioneers.
 The Swedish colonists established a trading relationship with the Susquehannock, and supported them in their successful war against Maryland colonists.

-While a Baltic naval power, the international power of the Swedish Empire was rooted in land based military power, and when another general war engulfed northern Europe, the Swedish Royal Navy was incapable of protecting the colony.
+While a Baltic naval power, the international power of the Swedish Empire was rooted in land-based military power, and when another general war engulfed northern Europe, the Royal Swedish Navy was incapable of protecting the colony.
 Subsequently, the young colony was eventually annexed by the Dutch, who perceived the presence of Swedish colonists in North America as a threat to their interests in the New Netherland colony.

 Caribbean

 The Swedish colony of Saint Barthélemy (1784–1878) was operated as a porto franco (free port).
 The capital city of Gustavia retains its Swedish name.
 Guadeloupe (1813–1814) came into Swedish possession as a consequence of the Napoleonic Wars.
 It gave rise to the Guadeloupe Fund.

+In addition to these the Swedes briefly attempted to settle Tobago in 1733, but were driven away by native tribes, and Tobago was eventually claimed by the British.

+Esequibo

+During the 18th century, the Swedes attempted to colonize the Essequibo region between the lower Orinoco and Barima rivers in Guyana's present-day Barima-Waini region.
+The Swedes, settled in the area in July 1732, were expelled in 1737 by forces led by Major Sergeant Carlos Francisco Francois Sucre y Pardo (grandfather of Venezuelan independence leader Antonio José de Sucre).